stant/jfileprocessor/README.md

 # jfileprocessor

-This is a File Manager with search features:
+This is a File and List Manager with search features:

 Does: Copy, Cut, Paste, Delete, New Folder,...